CORRECTED-ECB needs patience, steady hand to revive inflation: Praet

 (Corrects location of speech to Paris from Rome in second paragraph)

-FRANKFURT, July 6 Euro zone growth is accelerating but a "steady-hand" policy from the European Central Bank is still needed to revive inflation, ECB chief economist Peter Praet said on Thursday.
+FRANKFURT, July 6 (Reuters) - Euro zone growth is accelerating but a "steady-hand" policy from the European Central Bank is still needed to revive inflation, ECB chief economist Peter Praet said on Thursday.

 "As the economic prospects brighten, higher expected returns on business investment will make borrowing conditions increasingly attractive," Praet told a conference in Paris.